Parity of the coefficients of certain eta-quotients, III: two special classes: Introduction and Discussion of the Results and Conjectures

 We next offer the following two conjectures.

-\begin{alphconj} For any given $t \geq 1$ odd, $f_1^t$ is $p^2$-even for a positive proportion of primes $p$, for some base $r$ depending on $t$ and $p$. \end{alphconj}
+\begin{alphconj} For any given $t \geq 1$ odd, $f_1^t$ is $(p,r)$-even for a positive proportion of primes $p$, for some base $r$ depending on $t$ and $p$. \end{alphconj}

-\begin{alphconj} For any given prime $p$, there exist infinitely many $t \geq 1$ odd such that $f_1^t$ is $p^2$-even, for some base $r$ depending on $t$ and $p$. \end{alphconj}
+\begin{alphconj} For any given prime $p$, there exist infinitely many $t \geq 1$ odd such that $f_1^t$ is $(p,r)$-even, for some base $r$ depending on $t$ and $p$. \end{alphconj}

 We establish Conjecture \ref{allt} for $t$ a sum of two quadratic terms, and Conjecture \ref{allprimes} for all primes other than 2 or those congruent to 1 mod 24.

 Corollaries 5 and 6 in \cite{Chen2} easily yield the cases in Theorem \ref{twopowers} of the form $a + b \cdot 2^e$ in which at least one of $a$ or $b$ is 3.
-These are also the first, third, and fourth of the cases 1. through 4. of Theorem \ref{primeclasses}.
-We include a proof the second case, and in Theorem \ref{primeclasses} we additionally provide the explicit values of the prime classes and progressions arising.
+These are also parts 1, 3, and 4 of Theorem \ref{primeclasses}.
+We include a proof of part 2, and in Theorem \ref{primeclasses} we additionally provide the explicit values of the prime classes and progressions arising.